logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     project_path = hdfs.project_path() # returns: hdfs://ip:port/Projects/ProjectName/

 A common use-case for using the hdfs module to get project information is when you need to provide a path to your project-datasets for reading the dataset in your program, for example using a framework like Spark or Tensorflow.
 When providing a path to a dataset in your project, you'll typically write ``hdfs.project_path() + DATASET_NAME/...``.
-What's happening here is that ``hdfs.project_path()`` returns HDFS path to your project, this is the path you preview when you visit the ``Data Sets`` view in the Hopsworks UI.
+What's happening here is that ``hdfs.project_path()`` returns the HDFS path to your project, this is the path you preview when you visit the ``Data Sets`` view in Hopsworks.
 To get the full HDFS path to the dataset, the dataset name is appended to the project path.

 By default, ``hdfs.project_path()`` returns the path to the project that you are using while running the code.
 However, if you want to get the HDFS path to another project, you can pass an argument to the function with the project name: